seriousben/seriousben.com/content/links/simple-techniques-to-optimise-go-programs.md

 ### TLDR

 Very good collection of tips.
-I wasn't aware of <a href="https://github.com/mailru/easyjson">https://github.com/mailru/easyjson</a> which generates a `MarshalJSON` function for your structs automatically to have fast serialization without reflection.
+I wasn't aware of [https://github.com/mailru/easyjson](https://github.com/mailru/easyjson) which generates a `MarshalJSON` function for your structs automatically to have fast serialization without reflection.

 [Read more](https://stephen.sh/posts/quick-go-performance-improvements)